 That’s if you can overlook the fact that it once stood as a ‘Victorian water closet’, or as normal people say – toilet.

-The latest wine bar Clapham has to offer is worth a visit.
-Not just for its ‘charming’ setting, but for the ambiance and first-class charcuterie menu – perfect for post-work nibbles.
+One of the latest wine bars Clapham has to offer is worth a visit.
+Not just for its ‘charming’ setting, but for the ambience and first-class charcuterie menu – perfect for post-work nibbles.

 If you can tear yourself away from the impressive wine list, The Grasshopper cocktail is also highly quaffable.